top of page

 RESEARCH

 I operate the Planetary Research, Earth and Space Science, Undergraduate Experience (PRESSURE) lab, which serves as an undergraduate-centered research experience.
 My research interests include, but are not limited to, lava flow morphology and propagation, small-scale explosive eruptions and associated landforms, channels formed via thermomechanical erosion of lava, etc. Furthermore, I am intrigued by volcanic processes on other planetary bodies with different ambient conditions than Earth.
-I use a variety of methodologies, including analog experiments, modeling, and analysis of data obtained via spacecraft.
+I use a variety of methodologies, including analog experiments, numerical modeling, and analysis of data obtained via spacecraft.

 Lava flow emplacement